Digitising Social Care (DiSC) programme

 New technology is helping to change the face of social care for people across Bedford, Central Bedfordshire, Luton and Milton Keynes, to improve care and enable people to stay independent in their own home for as long as possible.

-How will all this help?
+How will the DiSC programme help?

 • Safer care: Bringing social care and health data and care records together in one place reduces the risk of errors, duplication and lost information.
 It also enables automated alerts and reminders for carers.